builab/DomainFit/README.md

     $ chmod +x install.sh
     $ ./install.sh

-For MacOSX, you have to modify the "chimerax_path" variable to your ChimeraX's binary file. e.g. /Applications/ChimeraX-1.5.app/Contents/MacOS/ChimeraX in "save_domains_from_info.py" and "fit_domains_in_chimerax.py"
+For MacOSX, you have to modify the "chimerax_path" variable to your ChimeraX's binary file. e.g. /Applications/ChimeraX-1.5.app/Contents/MacOS/ChimeraX in "save_domains_from_info.py" and "fit_domains_in_chimerax.py" and "load_tophits_in_chimerax.py"
 For Linux, install Biopython and pandas using pip

      $pip install biopython